18F/handbook/docs/engineering/front-end-development.md

 * State Classes
 * * These are always applied via JavaScript, and describe a non-default state.
     */
-    .is-state /* e.g. ‘.is-active’ \*/
+    .is-state /* e.g. '.is-active' \*/

 /\*\*

 * Functional JavaScript Hooks
 * * When querying or manipulating the DOM from JavaScript, prefer dedicated
 * classes not used for styling (or the id attribute).
-* If using classes, prefix them with ‘js-’ to mark them for JS use.
+* If using classes, prefix them with 'js-' to mark them for JS use.
-* These ‘js-’ classes should not appear in stylesheets.
+* These 'js-' classes should not appear in stylesheets.
   */
   .js-behaviour-hook /* e.g. .js-slider, .js-dropdown \*/\`\`\`